ThisisAyoubAE/ExpenseTracker/README.md

-# ExpenseTracker this is the first  react app that i made
+# ExpenseTracker a react application that manages to track my expenses by month with a simple chart